enjoy-digital/pcie_screamer/README.md

 ## Principle

-The PCIe injector is based on a Artix7 FPGA from Xilinx connected to a DDR3 and a high speed USB 3.0 FT601 chip from FTDI.
+The PCIe Screamer is based on a Artix7 FPGA from Xilinx connected to a DDR3 and a high speed USB 3.0 FT601 chip from FTDI.

 It allows:
 - Having a full control of the PCIe core.